Grandmaster of Demonic Cultivation: Web comic

-Taiwan's Pinsin Studio handles the currently ongoing publication of the Traditional uncensored print version, using its original title (“魔道祖師”; Mó Dào Zǔ Shī), starting with the release of Volume 1 in September 2021.
+Taiwan's Pinsin Studio handles the currently ongoing publication of the Traditional uncensored print version, using its original title, starting with the release of Volume 1 in September 2021.

 An official online English translation was available at WeComics website from October 18, 2019, to September 14, 2021.
 It ran up to chapter 197 before being discontinued.
 On November 19, 2021, all the chapters were removed due to WeComics finalizing its migration as Webnovel, which does not hold licenses for several manhua titles, including The Master of Diabolism.
-Seven Seas Entertainment has since acquired the rights to the official English physical print version, with Volume 1 set to be released in March 2023.
+Seven Seas Entertainment has since acquired the rights to the official English physical print version, with Volume 1 released in March 2023.

-The manhua's official online Korean translation was released from March 18, 2020 up to December 21, 2022.
+The manhua's official online Korean translation was released from March 18, 2020, up to December 21, 2022.
 All the chapters are available on Lezhin Comics official website.

 Below is a table guide featuring the manhua's officially published printed editions so far: